bprinty/Flask-Authorize/docs/usage.rst

     - ``groups`` - Groups associated with the content.
     - ``permissions`` - JSON data encoding permissions for the content.

-* ``OwnerPermissionsMixin``: A mixin that enables only owner authorization with a content item.
+* ``OwnerPerhrmissionsMixin``: A mixin that enables only owner authorization with a content item.
 The database columns included in this mixin are:

     - ``owner`` - The owner of the content.
 Defaults to the current_user when the object was created.
     - ``permissions`` - JSON data encoding permissions for the content.